 Confederal Europe proposes neither a withdrawal from the European project nor a headlong and premature rush towards full political integration.
-By addressing the underlying weakness of relationships, it provides a more constructive and less controversial way to deal with the fact of interdependence from which no European can escape.
+By addressing the underlying weakness

+A culture that builds so much upon the rights and freedoms of individuals will also have to attend to the relationships it codifies into major institutions. of relationships, it provides a more constructive and less controversial way to deal with the fact of interdependence from which no European can escape.
 In a confederal structure lies an opportunity for the EU and its constituent nations to be strong together, to resolve sovereignty issues, and to reframe the mandate, membership and procedures of the EU's most important central institutions: the Council of Europe, the European Parliament, the